czarecoo/basket-promotions/README.md

-This is the sulution I created for my technical interview.
+This is the solution I created for my technical interview.
 Below is the problem I was given:

 # Basket Promotion Project